shreeschool/mixed-variable-design-space-exploration-codes/README.md

 # mixed-variable-design-space-exploration-codes
 The repository consists of MATLAB codes for iSOM toolbox and solved problems for mixed variable design space exploration.
-First download the iSOM toolbox from this link (http://www.cis.hut.fi/somtoolbox/about.shtml) and then download all the codes.
+First download the iSOM toolbox from this link (http://www.cis.hut.fi/somtoolbox/about.shtml) and then download all the codes given in the repository to reproduce results.

 Procedure Followed:
 ![flow chart corrected](https://github.com/shreeschool/mixed-variable-design-space-exploration-codes/assets/118520731/2d516b83-e79d-4d63-9e6f-5ddb8e9d6eec)